fmilotta/fmilottaSiteSRC/content/post/datamanagement.md

           * 3.1.8 Algebra with null values
           * 3.1.9 Views
   * Chapter 4 - SQL
-      * 4.2.6 - Intra-relational constraints
+      * 4.2.6 Intra-relational constraints
-      * 4.2.7 - Inter-relational constraints
+      * 4.2.7 Inter-relational constraints
   * Chapter 7 - Design techniques and models
       * 7.1 The database design process
       * 7.2 The Entity-Relationship model
+  * Chapter 8 - Conceptual design
+      * 8.4 Quality of a conceptual schema
+  * Chapter 9 - Logical design
+      * 9.1 Main phases of logical design
+      * 9.3 Restructuring of E-R schemas
+      * 9.4 Translation into the relational model
+          * 9.4.1 Entities and many-to-many relationships
+          * 9.4.2 One-to-many relationships
+          * 9.4.3 Entities with external identifiers
+          * 9.4.4 One-to-one relationships
+          * 9.4.5 Translation of a complex schema
   * ...
   * Exercises + Solutions are available online through this [LINK](http://www.ateneonline.it/atzeni3e/areastudenti.asp)